 Team Abu Dhabi face familiar rivals as new series launches in Khor Fakkan

-Rashed Al Tayer longside Majed Al Mansoori in previous Class 3 action in Abu Dhabi © Team Abu Dhabi
+Shaun Torrente, Faleh Al Mansoori back in action in Class 3 action together in Khor Kaffan © Narayana Marar

 Team Abu Dhabi will be up against familiar rivals when they look to start the new UAE Class-3 Offshore Powerboat Championship with a victory in Khor Fakkan on Thursday.